 I was always dreaming about building my very own aircraft from scratch.
 I've started doing paragliding and powered paragliding recently, but the idea of my own aircraft was still waiting somewhere in there.
 It's clear that creating my own design is out of my current capabilities, I'm an electronic engineer, not an aircraft designer.
 Therefore I've started browsing available designs that would meet the legislation in the Czech Republic, had plans-only option available and wouldn't cost me a kidney and a liver.
-These are the requirements I came up with:
+The legislation limitations are:

 This is an airplane I was really seriously considering.
-The construction is very simple and cheap, it's just bunch of aluminium tubes and tons of rivets (check construction page).
+The construction is very simple and cheap, it's just bunch of aluminium tubes and tons of rivets.
 There's a live community of the Kiebitz builders and owners.
-The problem is the MTOW, it's limited to 450 kg as it was designed for German ultralight rules, which doesn't give much room to add any extras to the build if I want to meet the 'two 100kg pilots and fuel for 1 hour of flight' legislation requirement.
-The author's plane weights around 250 kg and he says the 210 kg should be doable.

-The plans are readily available from the Michael Platzer, he doesn't speak english good, but the german emails together with english translation were good enough to realize some other drawbacks of this plane.
-Michael sent me an agreement with the common clausules (only one plane to be built from the plans, no modifications to construction are required,...), unfortunately he requires to check the plane before putting the fabric on personally, also the first flight must be done by the Michael himself according to the agreement.
+The plans are readily available from the Michael Platzer, he doesn't speak english very good, but the german emails together with english translation were good enough to realize some other drawbacks of this plane.
+Michael sent me an agreement with the common clausules (only one plane to be built from the plans, no modifications to construction are possible,...), unfortunately he requires to check the plane personally before putting the fabric only, also the first flight must be done by the Michael himself according to the agreement.
 He would make a German paperwork afterwards.
-This ruled out this plane from selection, the modification to the wing spars that would increase MTOW is not permitted and by the local laws, the LAA assigned test pilot has to fly the plane first by the local laws.
-Therefore I would need to haul the plane ~400 km away to German border for Michael to fly it and would get the German papers for the plane, which would need to be converted to the Czech ones afterwards.
+This ruled out this plane from selection, the modification to the wing spars that would increase MTOW is not permitted and by the local laws, the LAA assigned test pilot has to fly the plane first.
+Therefore I would need to haul the plane ~400 km away to German borders for Michael to fly it and would get the German papers for the plane, which would need to be converted to the Czech ones afterwards.

-Another biplane to the selection, the Murphy Renegade looked very promising, plans only option available, riveted construction.
-But after closer look and some googling I found out the front cockpit requires some serious gymnastics to get in and the plane doesn't fly that well when flying with two normally sized guys.
+Another biplane to the selection, the Murphy Renegade looked very promising, the plans are available, it has a simple riveted construction.
+But after closer look and some googling I found out the front cockpit requires some serious gymnastics to get inside and the plane doesn't fly that well when flying with two normally sized guys.
 It's more like a single seater with second seat suited only for your kid or dog...
 I still really like it, it looks gorgeous, but it's not the one.

-The Fisher Flying Products offer multiple interesting airplanes with both plans and kits options.
-I've heard some rumors about not so good flying characteristics of the R-80 Tiger Moth replica, but the Celebrity/Super Koala looked promising.
-I've subscribed to info emails which should result in free plans sample, but the webpage seems to be broken somehow, no plans arrived.
+The Fisher Flying Products offers multiple interesting airplanes with both plans and kits options.
+I've heard some rumors about not so good flying characteristics of the R-80 Tiger Moth replica, but the celebrity should be OK.

 The construction is all wood, which promises a low price of the material and the construction looks interesting, this could be the right way.